JamFox/quartz.jamfox.dev/content/The Power Of Now.md

 I truly believe *every single human* should be taught the principles of this book from birth and should read this book as early as possible (so that probably means after puberty).

+Ask yourself: "what will my next thought be?"

 ## The Greatest Obstacle To Enlightenment

 >"But I am not a beggar," I can hear you say.